polymer-dart/polymerize/README.md

 ## Install

-This tool is actually used internally by bazel rules so you don't need to install it (bazel will do that for you).
+This tool is actually used internally by bazel rules so you don't really need to install it (bazel will do that for you).
-All you have to do is start using bazel rules and enjoy.
+All you have to do is start using bazel rules and enjoy your building.

-If you want to learn more, check out the sample project (see below).
+But maintaining bazel build file is not an easy task, expecially when dealing with transitive dependencies.

+So you can let `polymerize` generate all that stuff for you, so that you have only to write your `pubspec.yaml` and than use `polymerize init -y <path-to-root-pubspec.yaml` after installing the polymerize tool:

+    pub global activate polymerize  # <-- to install the tool

+    polymerize init -y pubspec.yaml # <-- to auto generate or update bazel build files

 ## Usage